seibelsh/sgamesolver/docs/source/defining_games.rst

           - Note that each state appearing in the state column must have a phi-column.
-          - If the game has deterministic transitions, a shorter syntax is available: see details below.
+          - If the transitions in your game are deterministic or sparse (meaning only a few possible successor states for each action profile), a shorter syntax is available: see details below.

         - Finally, the table must have one row used to specify discount